 It is important not to forget that due to the Exponential Age in which we live, humanity is rapidly accelerating into a technological "utopia" of molecular medicine that by eliminating aging and disease will give birth to a new biocybernetic species: Homo Immortalis.
 Such extraordinary developments, however, are dependent on avoiding the ecological "oblivion" of mass-extinction that is already well underway. and the decisions made in the nest few years will determine which future evolves.
 For details on the critically important nature of exponential growth, please refer to the Phoenix Project video documentary and the Exponential Icebergs paper that are both posted in the video and papers section of this Phoenix Project Foundation website.

-For a discussion of the ethical implication of such developments, please refer to the Revealing Science of God paper that is posted in the "Papers" section of this website.
+For a discussion of the scientific, ethical and religious implication of such developments, please refer to the Revealing Science of God paper that is available on the shop.PhoeinxProjectFoundation.us Online ebookstore.

 Phoenix Project Foundation

 Copyright © 2014 Phoenix Project Foundation.US.
 All rights reserved.